 Now, why do we consider it happiness “to be with you?”
-If we go the next step, then the next incorrect consideration is considering something – and these are the words that are used – “unclean as clean.”
-The phrase that I like in terms of this is, “If it’s my lovers cup, it’s clean; if it’s the cleaning lady’s cup, then it’s dirty.”
-“I’m very happy to share the cup, and the drink, with my loved one, but I don’t want to share it with the drunk on the street, or the cleaning lady.
-That’s dirty, if it’s my lover’s cup, it’s clean.”
+It can be because of the next type of incorrect consideration.
+The next incorrect consideration is considering something – and these are the words that are used – “unclean as clean.”
+The phrase that I like to use for analysis of this syndrome is, “If it’s my lover’s cup, it’s clean; if it’s the cleaning lady’s cup, then it’s dirty.”
+“I’m very happy to share the cup and the drink with my loved one, but I don’t want to share it with the drunk on the street, or the cleaning lady, because they’re dirty.”
 This is strange, isn’t it?

-“If I kiss my loved one and stick my tongue in their mouth, this is clean, this is happiness,” but if I stick my tongue in the mouth of the drunk on the street, is that happiness, is that clean?
+“If I kiss my loved one and stick my tongue in their mouth, this is clean, this is happiness,” but if we stick our tongue in the mouth of the drunk on the street, is that happiness, is that clean?
 “Oh, in my lover’s mouth, it’s clean,” and we feel happy based on that.
 This is very strange.
 This is another level of incorrect consideration.
-It’s very funny, if you think about it.
+It’s very funny if we think about it.
 It’s perfectly OK to stick our own finger in our mouth and pick our teeth, or even to stick our own finger up our nose, but if somebody else sticks their finger in our mouth, then what?
 Our finger is clean, their finger is dirty?
-It is funny isn’t it?
+It is funny, isn’t it?
 “I can pick my own nose, but I’m not going to pick somebody else’s nose.
-That’s dirty, mine is OK.”
+That’s dirty; mine is OK.”

 My nose is not clean, but it’s mine, that’s the difference.

 Oh!
-I see, that’s the difference, then.
+I see, that’s the difference then.
 This is strange.
-From an objective point of view it’s the same.
-That gets us to the next level of incorrect consideration, which has to do with the whole topic of “me” and “mine,” and we’ll get to that.
-It’s correct, they’re connected, these four types of incorrect consideration, nonstatic as static, and suffering as happiness, and unclean as clean, and “no separate self” from “believing in the separate, solid self.”
+From an objective point of view, it’s the same.
+A nose is a nose, no matter whose nose it is.
+That gets us to the next level of incorrect consideration, which has to do with the whole topic of “me” and “mine,” and we’ll get to that in our next session.
+These four types of incorrect consideration are all connected with each other – nonstatic as static, suffering as happiness, unclean as clean, and no independently existing self as an independently existing self.

 Considering something dirty as clean can be doctrinally based.
 We can use an example from India: “If a brahmin serves the food with their hand,” as Indians do, “then, to me, that’s clean; but if an untouchable serves it with their hand, it’s dirty.”
-So, it can be based on some propaganda, some doctrine, or it could automatically arise.
-Nobody has to teach us that: “My lover’s cup is clean, and the drunk’s cup is dirty.”
+It can be based on some propaganda, some doctrine like that, or it could automatically arise.
+Nobody has to teach us that “My lover’s cup is clean, and the drunk’s cup is dirty.”
 That becomes an interesting topic.
 Does a baby make any difference?
 Not really.
-It’s very interesting, with a small child, you teach a child what’s dirty.
+It’s very interesting with a small child, you teach a child what’s dirty.
 Do you teach a child what’s clean?
 “Don’t put that in your mouth, that’s dirty!”
 Do you teach them, “Put that in your mouth, it’s clean?”

-Again let’s think about that in terms of relationships.
-One can take this on many, many different levels.
-From a Buddhist point of view, one gets into the whole topic of the body.
-We take it as being beautiful and clean, whereas if you peel off the skin, is it still beautiful and clean?
-If you look inside the stomach, is it beautiful and clean?
-The food is so clean and wonderful, and you put it in your mouth and then spit it out, and is it still so clean and wonderful?
+Again, let’s think about that in terms of relationships.
+We can take this on many, many different levels.
+From a Buddhist point of view, this gets into the whole topic of the body.
+We consider the human body as beautiful and clean, whereas if you peel off the skin, is it still beautiful and clean?
+If we look inside the stomach, is it beautiful and clean?
+We might consider the food we eat so clean and wonderful, but if we put it in our mouth and then spit it out, is it still so clean and wonderful?
 There are many, many topics that are studied.

-Now, the consequence of this is not that, “I consider my body bad and horrible,” and like that, and then we have a big aversion and hatred of the body, or anything for that matter.
+Now, the consequence of this is not that, “I consider my body bad and horrible,” and then we have a big aversion and hatred of the body, or for anything for that matter.
 That’s not the point.
 The point is not to exaggerate.
 That’s important to remember.
-Incorrect consideration is an exaggeration of something, making it into a big thing and not really seeing the reality – the conventional reality here, we’re talking about.
+Incorrect consideration is an exaggeration of something, making it into a big thing and not really seeing the reality – the conventional reality.
 Why are we so happy to be with our loved one?
 Why are we so happy to hold their hand?
-Why are we so happy to share the bed with them, and not somebody else?
+Why are we so happy to share the bed with them and not somebody else?
 It’s because we consider them special.
-“This is beautiful, this is clean, this is happy.”
-I hope that you can see that all of this is leading to the relationship of these factors with the mind, how you consider things.
-That’s where we’re leading to.
+“This is beautiful, this is clean, and this is happiness.”
+I hope that you can see that all of this is leading to the relationship of these factors with the mind, how we consider things.
+That’s where we’re heading to.

 Let’s think about this for a moment, in terms of this incorrect consideration of what is unclean as clean.